Code-Institute-Submissions/Miachallestad-Milestoneproject1/README.md

 # MILESTONEPROJECT 1 - PORTFOLIO WEBSITE

 This is my portfolio website with an overview of my skills, experiences and projects.
-Made for recruiters who want to see my work.
+Made for recruiters who may be interested in hireing me and want to see my work.
 The website reflects my current situation and is designed to easily be added on when there are new projects to show.
-The website is responsive and accessible on many devices.
+The website is responsive, accessible on many devices, and easy to navigate.

 Link to the project

 ## User Experience (UX)
 ###	  User stories
 #### First Time Visitor Goals
 a.
 As a First Time Visitor, I want to get a quick and good, overview of you and what you can offer and contribute to our business - without spending a lot of time reading.<br>
 b.
 As a First Time Visitor, I want to be able to easily navigate throughout the site to find more content.<br>